ProteinsWebTeam/interpro-docs/docs/homepage.rst

 Data
 ****

-The data section (section C in the figure above) gives an overview of InterPro data with shortcuts to different views of the data, and highlights the latest InterPro entries on the right hand side.
+The data section (section 3 in the figure above) gives an overview of InterPro data with shortcuts to different views of the data, and highlights the latest InterPro entries on the right hand side.

 Member databases